bennychow8168/symphony-connect-bot-v2/README.md

-# Symphony Connect Bot V2 Project
+# Symphony Connect Admin Bot
-The Symphony Connect Bot project uses the Symphony BDK 2.0 for Python.
+The Symphony Connect Admin Bot project uses the Symphony BDK 2.0 for Python.
 To get started, follow these commands and steps below:

 ![](usage.PNG)